danhetrick/ircpatch/README.md

 __*Perl*__, __*POE*__, and __*POE::Component::IRC.*__

+## Terminology

+* **broadcast** - The action of sending text to all users in the *network* that would not otherwise receive it (ie, chat messages from other servers/networks).
+"All chat is broadcast to the network."
+* **channel** - Any number of IRC channels on different servers connected by the bot via the *link*, named after the IRC channel used.
+All IRC channels in the *link* must have the same name.
+* **link** - The network of IRC servers, using a specific IRC channel name.
+"I'm going to throw up a bot to *link* #tvtropes."
+* **network** - See *link*.
+* **patchfile** - An XML document containing the settings necessary for IRC-Patch to create one or more networks.
+"I used tvtropes.patch as my *patchfile*".

 ## Usage

 Execute *irc-patch.pl* with no arguments to load the default patchfile, *default.patch*, or with one argument, the filename of the patchfile to load: